 On the other hand, tennis elbow pain affects the other side (outside) of the elbow.
 These tendons on this aspect of your elbow are the extensor tendons, and they connect to the lateral epicondyle of your humerus.

 Tennis elbow vs golf elbow can be difficult to differentiate because the signs and symptoms are largely the same, aside from the location of the pain.
 Other things to look out for when distinguishing between tennis elbow, golf elbow, and other injuries are :

 · Decreased range of motion in the elbow, forearm, or wrist

 Combating tennis elbow or golf elbow pain is pretty cut and dry.
 Rest, ice, and anti-inflammatory medication are going to be your go-to treatment methods.
 The body needs time for the inflammation to pass, and those three treatments are the most effective trifecta.

 - Tendinitis of the Wrist

 As with the elbow, the tendons of the wrist can become inflamed, too.
-The repetitive motion of the golf swing and high-velocity movements that are placed on the wrist joint are your number one factors for injury.
+The repetitive motion of the golf swing and high-velocity movements that are placed on the wrist joint is your number one factors for injury.

 You may have tendinitis on either side of the wrist – the outside or inside.
 Just like with elbow pain, discerning which tendons are affected is based on the location and the movements that cause pain.